JohnReedLOL/Prototypal_C/README.md

     //The dereferenced return type is specified in angle brackets. std::cout << child.call<int>(5, 6) << std::endl; //  returns 11.

- //  Note: The lexec [lambda exec] function can also pass calls up to the object's parent.
+ //  Note: The lexec function can also pass calls up to the object's parent.

  //  Example: